Elemental Music & Dance Education

 Gruppe Tänzer*innen, Beleuchtung von hinten

-The bachelor's program qualifies students for a variety of established and new professional fields at the intersections of artistic-pedagogical work in social diversity.
-The experience of an artistic practice is synonymous with preparation for an educational profession.
-Students are empowered to create creativity-driven approaches to music, dance, and language and to encourage people in their artistic expressiveness, engage with art forms from the past and present in an interdisciplinary and transdisciplinary way, and learn to initiate diverse encounters with the arts.
+The bachelor's programme qualifies students for a variety of well-established and new professional fields at the intersection of artistic-pedagogical work and social diversity.
+Students will gain experience of artistic practice and at the same time, undergo training to prepare them for a career in education.
+Students are empowered to develop creativity-driven approaches to music, dance, and language and to encourage people in their artistic expressiveness; furthermore, they will engage with art forms from the past and present in an interdisciplinary and transdisciplinary manner and learn to initiate diverse encounters with the arts.

 Downloads

-The studies at the Orff Institute emphasize in particular the elemental music and movement education initiated by Carl Orff and identified as such in numerous countries.
-It adapts its basic ideas in a contemporary manner, develops new concepts and relates content, methods and principles to those of other artistic-pedagogical concepts.
-The study aims at a versatile professional field with different target and age groups.
+The programmes offered at the Orff Institute place a particular emphasis on Carl Orff's model of elemental music and movement education, which is practised and taught under his name in numerous countries.
+The programme adapts fundamental ideas of the method in a contemporary manner, develops new concepts and creates connections between Orff’s content, methods and principles those of other artistic-pedagogical concepts.
+The course aims at a versatile professional field with different target and age groups.

-• Extracurricular educational institutions: Music schools, music-art schools, dance and gymnastics schools, adult education centres municipal, church, leisure and museum educational institutions
+• Extracurricular educational institutions: Music schools, music & art schools, dance and gymnastics schools, adult education centres, as well as municipal, church and leisure institutions and in the educational departments of museums

-• Kindergartens and general education schools (especially school cooperations), if necessary under the condition of an additional teaching qualification, music & dance geragogy
+• Kindergartens and general education schools (especially cooperative project work with schools), if necessary in conjunction with an additional teaching qualification; music & dance geragogy

 • Further education and training institutions: at academies, universities, colleges and other post-secondary educational institutions as well as teacher training institutions, etc.

-• Social, integration and inclusion pedagogical institutions: Day-care centres, youth centres, child and youth welfare, special schools, institutions for senior citizens, for people with disabilities, clinics, sanatoria, health and rehabilitation centres, etc.
+• Pedagogical institutions that promore social inclusion and integration: Day-care centres, youth centres, in the field of child and youth welfare, special schools, institutions for senior citizens, for people with disabilities, clinics, health and rehabilitation centres, etc.

 • Realisation of artistic projects in the fields of transdisciplinary performance, dance, music and/or concert activity at art and cultural institutions and in non-institutional projects as a performing artist, as a planner/organiser, curating or in the role of choreographic and/or musical director, e.g. in dance/music/speech theatre, children's and youth theatre, in public spaces, in inclusion projects, commercial enterprises, private studios, etc.